jlquinn/xbows-driver/doc/spec.md

 ```

+At the very front, we have:
+0109
+210104
+210105
+210106

+0109 is the recurring attention signal.
+I'm not sure, but I think 21010x defines what kind of data shows up next.
+In
+custom programming, 210306 indicates that light programming comes next.
+And
+that seems to hold here with 210106.

+It does suggest that 210104 and 210105 could be used similar to custom layer
+programming.

 This sequence defines 9 static patterns stored under F5 and F6 in driver mode.

 4e02 01 indicates that there are 3 animation frames and 1 lighting frame.
 The